SuzanneNL/SKtraining/README.md

 ### Features Left to Implement
 - The blackboard-like environment for students.
 - Making the website available in other languages.
+- I would like to have a pop-up message appear after filling out the contact/login forms (in order for a button to both check if the required fields are filled out and have a pop-up message, I need Javascript.

 ## TECHNOLOGIES USED
 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)